SplitmediaLabsLimited/pubsub-queue/README.md

   },
   {
     // topics and subscriptions config
-    topicName: 'worker-test', // name of the topic for the jobs
+    topicName: 'worker-test', // name of the default topicName for the jobs
     buriedTopicName: 'worker-test-buried', // name of the buried topics.
 When a job fails, it'll get published here
     subscriptionName: 'test-sub', // name of the subscription under the topic }
 );

-// minimal job publishing
+// minimal job publishing.
+This will publish the job to the default topicName Pubsub.Publisher.publish({
-Pubsub.Publisher.publish({
   type: 'hello', // name of the handler
   payload: {